ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

-After running the `./client`, the example interface config is passed via the GRPC server to the vpp-agent and configured on the VPP the server is connected to.
+After running `./client`, the example interface config is passed via the GRPC server to the vpp-agent which in turn programs the VPP data plane.

 ### Notification watcher

 The GRPC client can be used to receive automatic notifications from the vpp-agent GRPC server.
-Notifications currently work only for interfaces.

-Here is how to prepare a notification watcher.
+Here are the steps to prepare a notification watcher.

-1. Add a `watchNotif()` method to the `grpc_client.go` code.
-Note that the notifications are polled periodically.
+**1. Add a `watchNotif()` method to the `grpc_client.go` code.** Note that the notifications are polled periodically.
 Notifications are indexed on the server side (up to 100 notifications to the history), so the request is provided with the next index which is incremented after every iteration.
-This allows one to read previous notifications when needed.
+This allows one to inspect previous notifications if needed.
 ```go
 func (p *Client) watchNotif() {
 	p.Log.Info("Notification watcher started")